-During optical bonding a gel coating is applied between the LCD surface and the glass.
+One of our In-House Technologies is optical bonding.
+During optical bonding a crystal clear gel coating is applied between the LCD surface and the glass.
 As a result, the lack of extra light refraction becomes the main feature, in addition to the advantages of absence of dust and moist, as also resistance to vandalism.
 Another major advantage is the faster heat drainage.
-In terms of image, the contrast and brightness are being improved.
-A clear image is created in when a combination is made with one of the other techniques
+In terms of the image, the contrast and brightness are being improved.
+A clear image is created when a combination is made with one of the other techniques.

 In simple terms, in case of optical bonding the air layer between the protective glass (of touch screen) and the LCD-surface is removed.
 This way the glass-air-glass transition is cancelled and a homogeneous layer is created, with the following advantages: